If I had a pound for every brand or business that had said to me:

 Brand Alpha launch the perfect Barbie pink lipstick, as demand for Barbie shades skyrocket 600%

 A journalist is more inclined to talk about a product if it’s related to a topic or trend that they know their readers are engaging with at the moment.
-Hooking in a pop culture trend, or some simple data to elevate your product takes it from being ‘just another lipstick’ into something that feels like it’s in the middle of a cultural zeitgeist.
+Hooking in a pop culture trend, or some simple data to elevate your product takes it from being ‘just another lipstick’ into something that feels like it’s in the middle of a cultural zeitgeist. - Use keywords and phrases that will resonate with your target audience

 Brand Alpha launches new lipstick shade